ratson/concise-style/README.md

-# Concise Style for JavaScript
+# Concise Coding Style for JavaScript

-## Design Principles
+## Principles

 1. Easy to read with syntax highlight
 2. Less typing